AfnanAlzahrani/BDAI-capstone_project-3/README.md

 > * Q19: What is the top 5 total number of parking violation tickets per vehicle color from highest to lowest?
 > * Q20: What are the top 10 highest total number of parking violation tickets for every vehicle make along with the violation description?

 ## PySpark-MLClassification
+> * We encode all the categorical columns using StringIndexer and drop the original columns.
+> * Extract the feature and target from the data.
+> * Split the data into training and test sets.
+> * Train and evaluation models: The Gradient Boost is the best model because it has the highest score, especially in f1.
+>

 ## Apache Kafka